sfc-gh-arath/transcipt_analytics_st_app/README.md

 ## Load Sample data

+KNOWLEDGE_ARTICLES.csv and CHAT_TRANSCRIPT data files to tables with the same name.

 ## Run the Notebook
 Import the notebook and change the database and schema name to match where you have your data